PolyBadger/MovieSkip/README.md

 A light-weight addon that allows you to skip cinematics and movies.
 MovieSkip resets to play cinematics when a new xpac or patch is released.

 ## Usage
-Skip cinematics with /movieskip yes
+Skip cinematics with /movieskip skip
-Play cinematics with /movieskip no
+Play cinematics with /movieskip play
 Replay last cinematic with /movieskip replay

 ## Authors